Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Related Work

 \subsection{Mechanistic Interpretability in Transformer}

 The foundation for connecting Transformer with programs is the RASP \cite{weiss2021thinking}, which abstracts sequence processing into primitives.
-Building on this abstraction, Tracr~\cite{lindner2023tracr} compiles such programs \textit{into} Transformer weights, whereas Transformer Programs~\cite{friedman2023learning} tackle the inverse problem of \textit{learning} interpretable structures.
-By imposing strict architectural constraints and employing Gumbel-Softmax optimization \cite{jang2016categorical} to encourage discretization, this approach produces models that can be deterministically mapped to programs.
-Despite the resulting executable programs, their representations are inherently bounded (e.g., finite-grid or categorical logic) and thus do not naturally capture open-form algebraic logic targeted by our symbolic regression–based extraction.
+Building on this abstraction, Tracr~\cite{lindner2023tracr} compiles such programs \textit{into} Transformer weights, whereas Transformer Programs~\cite{friedman2023learning} and Adaptive Transformer Programs~\cite{ICLR2025_9d560961} tackle the inverse problem of \textit{learning} interpretable structures.
+By imposing strict architectural constraints and employing discrete optimization techniques, such as Gumbel-Softmax~\cite{jang2016categorical}, to promote discretization, these approaches produce models that can be deterministically mapped to programs.

+While closely related to our work, Transformer Programs and Adaptive Transformer Programs differ significantly in both representation and objective.
+Specifically, these frameworks translate forward computations into bounded symbolic formalisms, typically constrained to finite grids or categorical variables.
+In contrast, our approach recovers compact, executable algebraic programs directly from trained weights via symbolic regression.
+Furthermore, their focus is faithful forward decompilation, while ours is abstract program recovery from learned mechanisms.
+Consequently, we regard them as related yet conceptually distinct baselines.